chibelsonda/grid-pbx/docs/IMPLEMENTATION_PLAN.md

 1. Present user tasks instead of raw Kazoo resources wherever possible.
 2. Keep all Kazoo credentials and tokens on the server.
 3. Treat Kazoo as the source of truth for PBX configuration.
-4. Store only application concerns in MySQL: identities, authorization, Kazoo account mappings, preferences, and audit records.
+4. Use MySQL as the source of truth for GridPBX application data and as a synchronized, searchable read model of selected Kazoo resources.
 5. Deliver vertical slices that are usable and testable end to end.
 6. Use the separately maintained Monster UI environment only as a workflow reference until replacement functionality has been verified.